 If you need a tooth extraction, your dentist may recommend an immediate denture which is also sometimes referred to as a “practice denture.”
 Patients often wear these to help them get used to having dentures, and also as a temporary replacement during the extraction healing process which can sometimes take weeks or months.
 Your dentist will take an impression of your teeth prior to the extraction and these impressions will be used by a dental lab to create your denture.
 With an immediate denture, your denture will be ready to wear right after your extractions have been completed.
 Immediate dentures typically require adjustment and relining, because they were made before any extractions, which can change the shape of your gums and jaw.

-Cost and Insurance Coverage for Dentures
+Cost and Insurance Coverage for Dentures in Chicago

 The cost of dentures can vary between immediate, full, and partial dentures, and if the denture is for one arch or for both.